CoopGame for

 ## [6,] 0 1 1 60

-contains all possible coalitions of the players (apart from the null
+coalitions of the players (apart from the null coalition).
+Each player

-coalition).
-Each player is represented by a column which states if this
+is represented by a column which states if this player is participating

 However, we need to admit that our usage of bit matrices in

-Let our TU game be specified by its characteristic function v.
-Then for every player j ∈ N and for every
+Let our TU game be specified by its characteristic function \(v\).
+Then for every player \(j \in N\) and for every coalition \(C \in \mathcal{P}(N)\) with \(j \in C\) we can define the so-called

-solution concepts we need to know the marginal contributions of every
+and set-valued solution concepts we need to know the marginal

-player for every permutation of the set of players.
-Our function
+contributions of every player for every permutation of the set of

 library(CoopGame)